viborccom/data/covid-19/croatia/README.md

 # COVID-19 / SARS-CoV-2 coronavirus data for Croatia

+**Important notes**: April 1, 2020: There is a new change in data methodology causing numbers to look a bit strange after April 1 update.
+Starting today, all the county data will be reported as per person's place of residence, not the location where test has been conducted.
+In addition, data for Zagrebačka county is now reported separately from the data for City of Zagreb.
+This change is from the official governemtn sources, it is not our methodology change.

-**Important note**: Starting March 28, 2020 - data for City of Zagreb and Zagreb County are shown together under City of Zagreb.
+Starting March 28, 2020 - data for City of Zagreb and Zagreb County are shown together under City of Zagreb.
 Zagreb county data will now be empty fields (, ,).

 This folder contains 2 CSV files.